Are you a new or seasoned writer challenged by a difficult or troublesome manuscript?

 What Genres Can You Help Me With?

-- Poetry — up to a maximum of eight poems.
+- Poetry — up to a maximum of eight poems or 10 pages, whichever comes first.

 - Short fiction and creative non-fiction under 5,000 words.